samjones00/docs/docs/_documentation/netcore-windows-desktop.md

 ## Additional Features

-The `app` dotnet tool is a versatile utility belt packed with a number of features to simplify discovering, installing, running and deploying
+The `app` dotnet tool is a [versatile utility belt packed with a number of features](/web-tool) to simplify discovering, installing, running and deploying
 .NET Core Apps.
-You can view the full list of supported commands by running `app ?`, e.g. another useful command is using `app init` for generating pre-set templates:
+You can view the full list of supported commands by running `app ?`, e.g. another useful command is using [`app +`](/web-apply) for generating pre-set templates:

 ```
 app +                       Show available gists